What Capital Structure Is and How It Works

 Pecking Order Theory

-These theories provide diverse perspectives, guiding businesses in understanding how financial structure influences value and decision-making.
+These theories provide diverse perspectives on the meaning of capital structures, guiding businesses in understanding how financial allocation influences value and decision-making.
 In practice, firms often combine insights from all three to adapt to market conditions and strategic needs.

 How to Calculate Capital Structure